markushlang/hugo.markuslang.me/content/blog/visual_history_patent_protection.markdown

 ### Coverage

-A country has high coverage, according to the index, if it grants more patents for formerly unpatentable „technologies“:
+A country has high coverage, according to the index, if it grants patents for formerly unpatentable „technologies“:

 1) pharmaceuticals,
 2) chemicals,